rohini-omnilytiqs/vmwellness/README.md

 In future iterations of this product, we would like to:
 - perform stress testing and refiine the backend
 - include Outlook / SlackBot integrations to further encourage wellness in employees' daily lives
+- Coordinate with HR and Marketing to integrate VMwellness through internal communication channels